 01 of 10

 The ribeye steak is perhaps the finest of all steaks, offering a combination of luxurious tenderness plus big, beefy flavor.
-Whether you opt for the boneless or bone-in version, the ribeye steak is an ideal candidate for the grill.
+Whether you opt for the boneless or bone-in version, ribeye steaks are ideal candidates for the grill.
 Sometimes you'll hear it called a ribeye, other times a rib steak, but for all practical purposes, the two terms are synonymous.

 02 of 10